• Skip to primary navigation

 The first time I made this mango corn salsa, it was for a spicy tofu taco recipe.
 But every time I made it, my dinner guests would polish off the salsa first so I knew it would be delicious on everything!
 We love it on Mexican-inspired vegan bowls, over Taco Stuffed Sweet Potatoes, top every summer taco with it, and serve it as a side salad.

-Reasons You’ll Love this Mango Corn Salsa
+Reasons You’ll Love Mango Corn Salsa

 • Healthy – fresh, nourishing, whole food plant-based salsa that’s naturally sweet, tangy, spicy and irresistible.
 Plus it’s oil-free, gluten-free, dairy-free, and grain-free!

-• Simple – this mango corn salsa is quick and easy to make.
+• Simple – this corn salsa is quick and easy to make.
 For fuss-free entertaining, make it ahead of time and store in the fridge so the flavors have time to mingle and develop.

 • Versatile – delicious eaten as a fresh summer salad, this salsa is also an incredible garnish spooned over vegan fish tacos or black bean burgers.
 Paired with guacamole, pico de gallo, black beans, queso cheese sauce and crunchy tortilla chips, it makes the perfect appetizer!